 - 1.10.1.
 A game state is a moment in the game.
-The game transitions between states when an event occurs (see Section 1.9 Events).
+The game transitions between states when an event occurs (see Section 1.9 - Events).
 A priority state is a game state where a player would typically receive priority. - 1.10.2.
 When the game transitions to a new priority state, the following game state actions are performed first: - 1.10.2a First, if one or more heroes have died, their player loses the game (or the game ends in a draw).
-(See Section 4.5 Ending a Game) - 1.10.2b Second, if one or more living objects in the arena have 0 life total, they are cleared simultaneously as a single event.
+(See Section 4.5 - Ending a Game) - 1.10.2b Second, if one or more living objects in the arena have 0 life total, they are cleared simultaneously as a single event.
 Living objects that cease to exist are considered to have died.
-(See Rule 2.5.1 and Rule 3.0.12) - 1.10.2c Third, if a triggered-layer has been created it is added to the stack.
-If two or more triggered-layers have been created, they are added to the stack in an order chosen by the turn player. - 1.10.2d Forth and finally, if the combat chain is open and a rule or effect has closed the combat chain, the Close Step of combat begins.
-(See 7.8.2) - 1.10.3.
-If a player makes an illegal action, or starts to make an action that becomes illegal to complete, the game state is reversed to the legal state before that action started. - 1.10.3a Triggered effects do not trigger as a result of the action being reversed. - 1.10.3b Replacement effects can not replace any event as a result of the action being reversed.
+(See Rule 2.5.1 and Rule 3.0.12) - 1.10.2c Third, if a continuous effect allows a player to look at a card based on location, they may start looking at that card until it is no longer in that location.
+(See Rule 8.5.11) - 1.10.2d Forth, if the state-condition of a state-based triggered effect is met, the effect triggers.
+Then, if any triggered-layers have been created, but have not been added to the stack, they are added to the stack.
+If two or more triggered-layers have been created, then each player in clockwise-order adds their own triggered-layers to the stack, starting with a player chosen by the turn player.
+(See Rule 6.6.6b) - 1.10.2e Fifth and finally, if the combat chain is open and a rule or effect has closed the combat chain, the Close Step of combat begins.
+(See Rule 7.8.2) - 1.10.3.
+If a player makes an illegal action, or starts to make an action that becomes illegal to complete, the game state is reversed to the legal state before that action started. - 1.10.3a Triggered effects do not trigger as a result of the action being reversed.

-1.10.3c If the game state can not be reversed, as much as possible about the state is reversed and the game continues as though it were the last legal state before the reversal.
+- 1.10.3b Replacement effects cannot replace any event as a result of the action being reversed. - 1.10.3c If the game state cannot be reversed, as much as possible about the state is reversed and the game continues as though it were the last legal state before the reversal.